nashirag/protdcal_aac_features/README.md

 ```
 python generate_features.py -p "<column>" -i <input file> -o <output file>
 ```
-  **column** - the name of the column in your file that contains the peptide sequences (be sure to put it in quotes!)
+  **column** - the name of the column in your file that contains the peptide sequences (be sure to put it in quotes)

   **input file** - the location + name of the file containing your peptide sequences (acceptable file formats are .xlsx, .csv, and .tsv)